redhat-developer/odo/docs/website/blog/2022-06-30-binding-database-service-without-sbo.md

 ## Architecture
 We have a simple CRUD application built in Go that can create/list/update/delete a place.
-This application requires connecting to a mongodb database in order to function correctly, which will be deployed as a microservice on the cluster.
+This application requires connecting to a MongoDB database in order to function correctly, which will be deployed as a microservice on the cluster.

 ## Prerequisites:
 This blog assumes:
-- you have access to a Kubernetes or OpenShift cluster.
+- you have admin access to a Kubernetes or OpenShift cluster to be able to install the MongoDB operator.
 - you have _Helm_ installed on your system.
 See https://helm.sh/docs/intro/install/ for installation instructions.

 ## Setting up the application